CAIMEOX/CAIMEOX/README.md

 \text{Life} = \int_\text{birth}^{\text{death}} \text{study} \\ dt
 $$

-- 🌱 Learning Algebraic Topology and Category Theory
+- 🌱 Learning Algebraic Topology and Type Theory
 - 🤔 Reading *Group Theory in a Nutshell for Physicists* and *Algebraic Topology from a Homotopical Viewpoint*
 - 📝 Regularly write articles about Quantum Computing and Math
 - 🔭 Working on **Voxel Geometry** and **Quantum Simulator**